Loading…

 |---|---|---|---|

-| Pricing model | $39/month flat at the HIPAA tier (Silver).
+| Pricing model | $99/month billed annually on the Gold plan.
 Up to ~50% off via partner link.
 Same price for 1 or 10 users on most plans. | $69-$129/month per clinician.
 Add-ons for telehealth, secure messaging, and integrations. | Jotform |

-| HIPAA compliance | Yes - signed BAA on Silver and up.
-Encryption at rest and in transit, HIPAA-compliant attachments and PDFs. | Yes - HIPAA-compliant by default; that is the whole product's premise. | Tie |
+| HIPAA compliance | Yes: signed BAA on Gold and up.
+Encryption at rest and in transit, HIPAA-compliant attachments and PDFs. | Yes: HIPAA-compliant by default; that is the whole product's premise. | Tie |

-| Form builder flexibility | Best-in-class - 50+ field types, conditional logic, calculations, multi-page, custom CSS, e-signature, file upload. | Functional but limited - intake forms are a feature inside the EHR, not the focus.
+| Form builder flexibility | Strongest.
+50+ field types, conditional logic, HIPAA plan with BAA. | Functional but limited: intake forms are a feature inside the EHR, not the focus.
 Branching and customization are basic. | Jotform |

 | Clinical notes / SOAP / treatment plans | Not a clinical record.
 You can build forms that look like them, but Jotform is not designed as the system of record for clinical documentation. | First-class.
-Notes, treatment plans, assessments, supervision - all built in. | Competitor |
+Notes, treatment plans, assessments, supervision: all built in. | Competitor |

 | Insurance billing | Captures insurance card and intake info.
 Does not file claims. | Files claims, manages ERAs, tracks aging.
 Full revenue cycle. | Competitor |